Rocholl/KotlinNode/README.md

 npm install
 ```

+After that start your MySQL Server and import the database db_bicycles.sql included in the /backend directory of this project.

 Start the backend project

 ```
 node server.js
 ```

-After that run your MySQL Server.

 And finally start the frontend Android App with Android Studio.